-Freddie Boath is remembered by North American audiences for his role of Alex in the 2001 film “The Mummy Returns.”
-Freddie was born on the 6 May 1991, in London, England.
+Freddie Boath is remembered by North American audiences for his role as Alex in the 2001 film “The Mummy Returns.”
+Freddie was born on 6 May 1991, in London, England.
 Freddie was a huge fan of the first film The Mummy (1999) which at that time he had claimed to have seen a whopping 58 times.
 His only experience before auditioning for The Mummy Returns had been lip-synching the John Travolta role in a class production of Grease.
 He had a previous audition set up for a part in Harry Potter and the Philosopher’s Stone (2001) but scuttled those plans to audition for the role of Alex in The Mummy Returns.

 The audition paid off as he snagged the role to play adventure-loving Alex over hundreds of other hopefuls.
-His fearless personality convinced Stephen Sommers that he was right for the part after only a few meetings, and the film’s cast and crew agreed that he is much like the brave, action-minded Alex in real life.
+His fearless personality convinced Stephen Sommers that he was right for the part after only a few meetings, and the film’s cast and crew agreed that he was much like the brave, action-minded Alex in real life.

-The son of a banker father and producer mother, he attends a Catholic boys’ school in London.
+The son of a banker father and a producer mother, he attends a Catholic boys’ school in London.
 Although he has taken weekly drama classes for several years with his older brother Jack and his little sister he had zero acting experience.

-All his following work has been on TV in the UK with appearances in series such as The Bill (2009), Doctors (2010), The Pillars of the Earth for eight episodes and in 2013 “House of Anubis” as Benji Reed.
+All his following work has been on TV in the UK with appearances in series such as The Bill (2009), Doctors (2010), The Pillars of the Earth for eight episodes, and in 2013 “House of Anubis” as Benji Reed.